deanishe/alfred-workflow/docs/supported-versions.rst

 Python versions
 ===============

-Alfred-Workflow only officially supports the system Pythons that come with macOS (i.e. ``/usr/bin/python``), which is 2.6 on 10.6/Snow Leopard and 2.7 on later versions.
+Alfred-Workflow only officially supports the system Pythons that come with macOS (i.e. ``/usr/bin/env python``), which is 2.6 on 10.6/Snow Leopard and 2.7 on later versions.

 .. important::